CraigBuilds/vm-actions/README.md

 This repository also hosts tools to convert the qcow2 image into formats compatible with virtualbox, proxmox and hyper-v.

+you must use the official hasicorp set up packer action to install packer into the runner before using these actions.
+You must also install qemu-system-x86 xorriso into the runner.

 # Actions

 ## provision-vm